-Description nslookup Queries the IPv4 address or hostname of a remote system. patch Install System or Application patch. рер Configures the Inline PEP node. ping Determines the IPv4 network activity on a remote system. ping6 Determines the IPv6 network activity on a IPv6 remote system. reload Reboots the server. restore Performs a restore and retrieves the backup out of a repository. rmdir Removes an existing directory. show Provides information about the server. ssh Starts an encrypted session with a remote system. tech Provides Technical Assistance Center (TAC) commands. telnet Establishes a Telnet connection to a remote system. terminal length Sets terminal line parameters. terminal session-timeout Sets the inactivity timeout for all terminal sessions. terminal session-welcome Sets the welcome message on the system for all terminal sessions. terminal terminal-type Specifies the type of terminal connected to the current line of the current session. traceroute Traces the route of a remote IP address. undebug Disables the output (display of errors or events) of the debug command for various command situations; for example, backup and restore, configuration, copy, resource locking, file transfer, and user management. write Erases the startup configuration that forces the setup utility to run and prompts the network configuration, copies the running configuration to the startup configuration, and displays the running configuration on the console.
+Description help Describes the help utility and how to use it on the Prime Infrastructure server. mkdir Creates a new directory. nslookup Queries the IPv4 address or hostname of a remote system. patch Install System or Application patch. рер Configures the Inline PEP node. ping Determines the IPv4 network activity on a remote system. ping6 Determines the IPv6 network activity on a IPv6 remote system. reload Reboots the Prime Infrastructure server. restore Performs a restore and retrieves the backup out of a repository. rmdir Removes an existing directory. show Provides information about the Prime Infrastructure server. ssh Starts an encrypted session with a remote system. tech Provides Technical Assistance Center (TAC) commands. telnet Establishes a Telnet connection to a remote system. terminal length Sets terminal line parameters. terminal session-timeout Sets the inactivity timeout for all terminal sessions. terminal session-welcome Sets the welcome message on the system for all terminal sessions. terminal terminal-type Specifies the type of terminal connected to the current line of the current session. traceroute Traces the route of a remote IP address. undebug Disables the output (display of errors or events) of the debug command for various command situations; for example, backup and restore, configuration, copy, resource locking, file transfer, and user management. write Erases the startup configuration that forces the setup utility to run and prompts the network configuration, copies the running configuration to the startup configuration, and displays the running configuration on the console.